Valery Gerasimov: Prelude and invasion of Ukraine (2021–2023)

-Commander of Special Military Operation in Ukraine
+Commander of the Joint Group of Forces (2023–present)

 On 11 January 2023, Russian Defence Minister Sergei Shoigu appointed Gerasimov in place of Sergey Surovikin as overall commander of war against Ukraine.
-Surovikin will serve as Gerasimov's deputy.
-His first notable battle order in the Ukrainian theatre was to deploy the Black Sea Fleet out of Port of Novorossiysk for parts unknown on 11 January.
+Surovikin was made Gerasimov's deputy.
+Surovikin had been appointed the commander of the newly established Joint Group of Forces for the Special Military Operation, a separate command from the General Staff, in October 2022.
+However, U.S. military observers noted that in effect, Surovikin had already been serving as a deputy to Gerasimov.
+Gerasimov is believed to still spend much of his time in Moscow, instead of Rostov-on-Don, the site of the Joint Group of Forces headquarters.
+His first notable battle order after that was to deploy the Black Sea Fleet out of Port of Novorossiysk for parts unknown on 11 January.